feiafeia1985/feiafeia/README.md

 It's 33,000 lines at a resolution of 25HZ.That means every 25 lines is 1 second.

 The first 20 seconds are the baseline interval (BI), the 20-22 seconds are the ready interval (RI), the 23-24 seconds are the task cue interval (TCI), and the 25-44 seconds are the task interval (TI).There are 30 cycles.

+ The code is three M files, one is EMD, one is filtering, one is the classification of one of the features, and the other features are similar.